 Technical Description: A layer 4 in.
 (10 cm) thick starting within 6 in.
 (15 cm) of the soil surface with a matrix value of 3 or less and chroma of 1 or less.
-At least 70 percent of the visible soil particles must be covered, coated, or similarly masked with organic material.
+When viewed with a 10- or 15-power hand lens, at least 70 percent of the visible soil particles must be masked with organic material.
+When viewed without a hand lens, the material appears to be nearly 100 percent masked.
 The matrix color of the layer immediately below the dark layer must have the same colors as those described above or any color that has a chroma of 2 or less.

 Applicable Subregions: Applicable to the Northeastern Forests Subregion (LRR R) (Figure 1) and the Long Island/Cape Cod Subregion (MLRA 149B of LRR S) (Figure 18).
+For testing in LRRs K, L, and M.

 User Notes: If the dark layer is greater than 4 in.
 (10 cm) thick, then the indicator is met, because any dark soil material in excess of 4 in.
-(10 cm) meets the requirement that "the layer immediately below the dark layer must have the same colors as those described above... ."
+(10 cm) meets the requirement that "the layer immediately below the dark layer must have the same colors as those described above...."
 If the dark layer is exactly 4 in.
 (10 cm) thick, then the material immediately below must have a matrix chroma of 2 or less.

 This indicator is applicable to interdunal swales along the Atlantic Ocean.
 The organic carbon content of this indicator is slightly less than that required for "mucky."
 An undisturbed sample must be observed (Figure 19).
 Many moderately wet soils have a ratio of about 50 percent of soil particles covered or coated with organic matter to about 50 percent uncoated or uncovered soil particles, giving the soil a salt-and-pepper appearance.
-Where the percent coverage by organic matter is less than 70 percent, a Dark Surface indicator is not present.
-A 10- or 15-power hand lens is an excellent tool to aid in this decision.
+Where the percent coverage by organic matter is less than 70 percent, the Dark Surface indicator is not present.